Hello Gentle Reader,

 Starla is a friend of mine via the podcasting world.
 However, that alone would not have been enough, if the quality of her work weren’t stellar.
 She’s a particularly adaptable cover art designer, who can change her style drastically given the type of story.
 Take a look at her gallery if you don’t believe me.

 So we talked fonts, putting paint slashes behind my name and title, arrangements, layout, and so forth.
-The idea was to draw on the slashing-behind-the-words style of my first series, but keep the coloration and lay out style of my second series, since the Delightful Deadly Novellas feature characters from the Finishing School books.
+The idea was to draw on the slashing-behind-the-words style of The Parasol Protectorate books, but keep the coloration and lay out style of The Finishing School books.
 At the same time, this cover had to be different enough to show that this was a new series, adult, and romantic.

 You can see how the purple is more vibrant but not as overwhelming as the blue?
 The text is balanced at the bottom, and Preshea looks out at you, calm, coy, and ever so slightly threatening.